 This computer has a built-in power management unit that monitors system activity.
-System activity refers to any activity involving one or more of the following devices: keyboard, touchpad, hard disk, peripherals connected to the USB and IEEE 1394 ports, and video memory.
+System activity refers to any activity involving one or more of the following devices: keyboard, mouse, floppy drive, hard disk, peripherals connected to the serial and parallel ports, and video memory.
 If no activity is detected for a period of time (called an inactivity timeout), the computer stops some or all of these devices in order to conserve energy.

-This computer employs a power management scheme that supports ACPI (Advanced Configuration and Power Interface), which allows for maximum power conservation and maximum performance at the same time.
+This computer employs a power management scheme that supports Advanced Configuration and Power Interface (ACPI), which allows for maximum power conservation and maximum performance at the same time.
 Windows handles all power-saving chores for your computer.